pedroliman/verdict/docs/index.md

 # Quickstart

-Getting started with Verdict is easy!
+Verdict allows you to define arbitrary compound LLM-as-a-judge systems in a declarative manner.
 Here, we show an example of a Verdict judging pipeline that enables us to achieve SOTA  **(+14.5% over GPT-4o)** on the ExpertQA hallucination detection dataset.

+First, install the package with `pip install verdict` (or with `uv`).

-The intuition is simple.
-We define a judging protocol that consists of
+We'll define a judging protocol that consists of
 1. A GPT-4o judge who initially determines whether a hallucination is present
 2. A second verification GPT-4o judge who reviews and validates the first judge's reasoning and decision